Cell and Tissue Engineering

 The Experimental Research Methodology Module gives students the skill set that is required for their development in a scientific career; from learning how to take notes in research seminars allowing them to write a comprehensive literature review in that area, to making sure they are efficient with their time in written examinations by giving them the chance to mark practice questions and decide where the marks should be given.
 The module brings together elements of professional development that should not be overlooked.
 A range of seminars, workshops and taught classes are timetabled during which students will have the opportunity to learn first-hand a range of skills necessary for them to achieve their best in their Masters programme.
 Classes on statistics will further support students in other theoretical and practical aspects of their course.

-Students on this module will gain systematic knowledge on the interrelationship between mechanics and cell biology, and gain some insight into the application of cell biomechanics in cell/tissue engineering and biomedical engineering.
-They will have the opportunity to apply constitutive models to experimental data and be given an overview of modern techniques for both clinical and in vitro cell biomechanics.
+On this module you will gain systematic knowledge on the interrelationship between mechanics and cell biology, and gain some insight into the application of cell biomechanics in cell/tissue engineering and biomedical engineering.
+You will have the opportunity to apply constitutive models to experimental data and be given an overview of modern techniques for both clinical and in vitro cell biomechanics.

 Within the emerging field of nanomedicine a sub-field of nanomagnetics is playing a major role in the development of new technologies for the assessment and therapeutic treatment of biological tissues.
 This module delivers a series of lectures from multidisciplinary experts working at the interface of physics and biology.
 Theoretical concepts of nanomagnetism are given, through to the discussion of state-of-the-art research in this field.

-This module will give students insight into the technology management processes used in clinical settings that allow healthcare provider to make the best use of their resources.
-They will learn about the role of clinical engineers in ensuring the safe and effective management of medical equipment and the benefits and obligations of the various stakeholders operating within the clinical governance framework.
+This module will give you insight into the technology management processes used in clinical settings that allow healthcare provider to make the best use of their resources.
+You will learn about the role of clinical engineers in ensuring the safe and effective management of medical equipment and the benefits and obligations of the various stakeholders operating within the clinical governance framework.

-Students will gain an understanding of the systems engineering approach to medical device design, including the role of ergonomics in the design of safe and reliable medical devices.
-Students will learn the importance of standards and regulations for medical device design and gain an overview of aspects of the mechanical, electrical and software components of medical devices.
+You will gain an understanding of the systems engineering approach to medical device design, including the role of ergonomics in the design of safe and reliable medical devices.
+You will learn the importance of standards and regulations for medical device design and gain an overview of aspects of the mechanical, electrical and software components of medical devices.

-In this module students will learn the fundamentals of signal and image processing and learn to apply theory to practical examples of biomedical signals.
-They will use an advanced software package to assist in the analysis of biomedical signals, and learn to interpret complex signals in the context of physiological function.
+In this module you will learn the fundamentals of signal and image processing and learn to apply theory to practical examples of biomedical signals.
+You will use an advanced software package to assist in the analysis of biomedical signals, and learn to interpret complex signals in the context of physiological function.

 The dissertation is an opportunity for students to undertake laboratory based research in their chosen topic and should demonstrate their understanding of the field via applications in healthcare.
 During the dissertation period, the student will be assigned a project supervisor, having agreed a research project in discussion with research institute staff.
 The location for the project may be the Research Institute, local hospital or within a collaborating industrial partner location.
 Projects specifically linked to a collaborating clinical team will also benefit from this interaction.